Tax-wise Giving

 Giving from Investment Accounts

 Since 2006, IRA owners 70½ or older have been able to make QCDs offsetting their Required Minimum Distributions (RMDs).
-For 2023 Congress changed to 73 the age at which RMDs must begin, but beginning at age 70½, IRA owners can begin giving tax-free dollars while reducing future RMD amounts and the tax liability that will come at 73.
+Though the age at which RMDs must begin has been raised to 72 or 73, depending on the year of birth, IRA owners can begin at 70½ giving tax-free dollars while reducing future RMD amounts and tax liability.

 The QCD has also been expanded to allow planned gifts.
 Individuals may make a one-time transfer of up to $50,000, couples up to $100,000, to fund a charitable trust or charitable gift annuity.